Getting Started#

 Using other functions#

 Alternatively, we can use other functions to estimate the recruitment curves.
-The following choicej are available:
+The following choices are available:

 • logistic-4, also known as the Boltzmann sigmoid, is the most common function used to estimate recruitment curves